trentlarson/P2P-Docs/README.md

  * make the configuration a menu (medium)
  * transitions between screens (small)
  * documentation and/or help (medium)
-   * FAQ: on repo crashes, go to add a repo and cancel and then it works
  * program auto-update (medium)
  * use repo ID numbers everywhere (instead of names)
  * fix the new-repo transition to slide whole screen (not half)